IzumiDKC/Graph-Coloring-Algorithm/README.md

+#Graph-Coloring-Algorithm

-This is a C++ program to color the vertices of an undirected graph.
+##This is a C++ program to color the vertices of an undirected graph.

 Function DoThi:
 This function is responsible for reading the graph matrix from a file and storing it in array a.